oliwierptak/popo/README.md

 - `addCollectionItem`
 - ...

-_Note:_ Plugins can be disabled wth:
+_Note:_ Plugins can be disabled with:

 ```php
 $configurator = (new \Popo\PopoConfigurator)